-The CMP-Remington Advanced Highpower Clinic offers advanced instruction in service rifle competition techniques.
-Members of the Remington-Bushmaster Team will teach the clinic.
-The CMP is providing administrative support for the clinic.
-Kenneth Roxburgh, a retired US Marine will be the lead instructor.
-He is the former Non-Commissioned Officer in Charge of the USMC Shooting Teams, and current Director of Remington’s Highpower Programs.
+The CMP Advanced Highpower Clinic offers advanced instruction in service rifle competition techniques.
+Members of Team CMP will teach the clinic.
 The clinic includes classroom instruction and coached dry-firing practice.
 The registration fee is $20.00 for adults and $15 for juniors.
 Registration is limited to 75 shooters.
 Participants in the clinic must bring their own service rifles and shooting equipment.
 They will receive Clinic T-shirt and certificate.

 M1 Carbine Clinic:

-Saturday, 19 July, 4:00 – 6:00 PM at the CMP Results Center on Petraca Range bleachers.
-This clinic is conducted by the CMP.
-It is offered for competitors who plan to fire in the Carbine Match that will take place on 21 July.
+Tuesday, 31 July, 5:00 – 6:00 PM at the Gary Anderson CMP Competition Center.
+This free clinic is conducted by the CMP.
+It is offered for competitors who plan to fire in the Carbine Match that will take place on 28 July.